ankane/strong_migrations/README.md

 - setting a `NOT NULL` constraint with a default value
 - renaming a column
 - renaming a table
+- creating a table with the `force` option
 - adding an index non-concurrently (Postgres only)
 - adding a `json` column to an existing table (Postgres only)